 The remains of the deceased may be taken back to private homes, but wakes are not to be held and funeral services in private homes are not to take place.

 Existing restrictions on households apply.

-A person responsible for organising or operating a funeral or associated event elsewhere must comply with the guidance on funerals issued by the Department of Health.
+A person responsible for organising or operating a funeral or associated event elsewhere must comply with guidance on managing funerals and associated gatherings issued by the Department of Health.